 5. Simplify your UX

-- Try not to frustrate the user.
+- Try not to frustrate users.
 Overwhelming users with pop-ups at inappropriate times hinders the user’s objective (for example, reading an article) by trying to impose certain actions (such as clicking on a CTA), you can make the user leave your website.
 Use common sense to achieve a proper balance.
 Reminding users to subscribe one time may be more advantageous than launching several pop-ups as soon as you enter.
 That bad user experience is known as saturation.

 - Create an accurate and accessible navigation menu.
 Make sure your links are direct and visible.
 Find the words that your target expects to see and use submenus, but without saturating or confusing the entire structure.
 Also, you can show icons or some type of effect or animation in each action.